Last updated on September 11th, 2023

 Fitness-lovers who are all muscle and no body fat

-People who are into body building or fitness or who do top-level sport can become extremely ill, even while looking fit and muscular and having an average or above-average BMI.
-Body fat is key to biological processes, and these people don't have enough of it.
-This issue has long been recognised in the 'female athlete triad' where a clear sign of malnourishment in a muscular body is the absence of menstruation.
+A deficiency in fat has long been recognised as 'Relative Energy Deficiency in Sports (RED-S), previously named the 'female athlete triad'.
+In female athletes, one sign is absence of menstruation.
 Body-builders know how terrible they feel mentally and physically as they work on cutting body fat ahead of a competition.
 With males, an over-emphasis on lean muscularity should raise alarm bells just as much as weight loss or emaciation.

 Youngsters who were 'always' at the low weight end